 - Muscle aches, tenderness, and stiffness

-According to Mayo Clinic, while it can affect both genders, hashimoto's disease is more commonly seen in women.
+According to Mayo Clinic, while it can affect both genders, women are at an increased risk of developing the disease.
 In fact, it's estimated that it's at least 8 times more common in women than men.

-You are more likely to develop Hashimoto's disease if you are living with another autoimmune diseases, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+You are more likely to develop Hashimoto's disease if you are living with another autoimmune disease, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 Some of these disorders and diseases include: